CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/apps/moodle/snapshot.md

 EOF
 ```

-- [ ] Create the pod that wille store a date and hostname on the PVC
+- [ ] Create the pod that will store a date and hostname on the PVC

 ```yaml
 $ kubectl apply --filename - <<EOF